HQ (album)

 HQ is the eighth studio album by English folk/rock singer-songwriter and guitarist Roy Harper.
 It was first released in 1975 by Harvest Records.
 In the United States the album was released under the title When An Old Cricketer Leaves The Crease, which is also the name of the LP's most popularly known track.

 History

-Harper considered HQ to be "...probably the best record that I have made to date" and "...a great album made at one of the best times of my life" Originally the album was to be called Blood From a Stone, but it was changed to avoid unwanted comparisons with Dylan's Blood on the Tracks.
+Harper considered HQ to be "...probably the best record that I have made to date" and "...a great album made at one of the best times of my life" Originally the album was to be called Blood From a Stone, but it was changed to avoid unwanted comparisons with Bob Dylan's Blood on the Tracks.

 Songs

 "The Game" features David Gilmour and John Paul Jones, playing lead guitar and bass respectively.

 The "scribble lark" referred to in "Forget Me Not" is an old country name for the yellowhammer.

 "When an Old Cricketer Leaves the Crease", one of Harper's best-known songs, features the Grimethorpe Colliery Band, arranged by David Bedford.
 The song is about cricket and references contemporary players Geoffrey Boycott and John Snow, to whom it is dedicated.